celineguler/myblog/_posts/2025-04-19-The-Paradox-of-Being-Human.md

 Martin Shkreli has faced jail because of raising the price of a lifesaving drug Daraprim from $13.50 to $750 per pill — over 5,000% overnight in 2015.
 I heard this Shkreli case is called a "Rent seeking".
-Which is a harmful behavior but not illegal.

 Imagine there's a company that could make money by selling a product.

 But instead of improving their product or working harder, they go to the government and say: